 How We Teach

-We will work with you to design library-related sessions to align with your learning outcomes and course delivery method(s).
-We are able to design customized sessions that vary in length and format and can include:
+Librarians and library staff will work with you to design library-related sessions that align with your learning outcomes and course delivery method(s).
+We design customized sessions that vary in length and format and can include:

-- Multiple library sessions ranging from 30 minutes to 90 minutes per session (In person or online synchronous*)
+- Multiple library sessions (in person or online synchronous)

 - Customized video tutorials